About the project

 Summary

-OLGA (hOlistic Green Airport) has been selected by the European Commission as part of the H2020 call for projects under the European Green Deal, focusing on environmental innovation.
+OLGA (hOlistic & Green Airports) has been selected by the European Commission as part of the H2020 call for projects under the European Green Deal, focusing on environmental innovation.
 This new strategic project, coordinated by Aeroports de Paris SA (ADP), with Paris Charles de Gaulle Airport in France as a frontrunner, and with Zagreb Airport in Croatia as a partner, started on October 1, 2021.
 The project aims to improve the aviation sector's environmental impact in an innovative and sustainable way.
 Two other European airports are also involved in the project: Milan-Malpensa in Italy and Cluj in Romania.
-Paris-Charles de Gaulle airport is therefore positioned as the leader of a consortium carrying out major environmental innovations deployed and disseminated until 2026.
+Paris-Charles de Gaulle airport is therefore positioned as the consortium leader carrying out major environmental innovations deployed and disseminated until 2026.

 OLGA has a total budget of €34 million, with €25 million in funding from the European Commission over a period of 60 months.
-The consortium is formed of 41 partners and 17 third parties, involving large and small airports, airlines and the aviation industry, public authorities, researchers and innovative start-ups.
+The consortium is formed of 41 partners and 17 third parties, involving large and small airports, airlines and the aviation industry, public authorities, researchers, and innovative start-ups.

 The project thrives on demonstrating innovative environmental solutions applicable to the consortium's member airports and capable of being replicated on a European scale.
-The solutions are meant to lead to proven CO2 reduction, air quality improvement and biodiversity preservation with the involvement of the entire sector's value chain.
-The OLGA results will generate positive societal, environmental and economic impacts that will spread to the local, national and European levels.
+The solutions are meant to lead to proven CO2 reduction, air quality improvement, and biodiversity preservation with the involvement of the entire sector's value chain.
+The OLGA results will generate positive societal, environmental, and economic impacts that will spread to the local, national, and European levels.

 Find out more about the OLGA Project directly from the previous Project Coordinator,Yannael Billard (presentation at the European Week of Regions & Cities 2021)